 Are you an agent working with professional athletes and need comprehensive and fast consultation?
 We can save your time and your client's money.

 “... and Alexey exhibit true professionalism and creativity in everything they do.
 They have the same passion for tax that hockey players have for the game of hockey.
 We enjoy working with them as they provide real value to our clients.”

 Stew Gavin, CFP

 President, Gavin Management Group (former NHL player)

-"U.S. Tax IQ helped me save on my taxes and guided me through a complex net of cross-border tax. ... and Alex are true hockey fans and I enjoy working with them.”
+"The Law Office of Alexey Manasuev helped me save on my taxes and guided me through a complex net of cross-border tax. ... and Alexey are true hockey fans and I enjoy working with them.”

 Former NHL player